SiyiP/linked-blog-starter-md/11 HEENT/**HEENT anatomy written.md

 	- uvulus muscle - muscularus uvulae deepest layer

 pharyngeal isthmus - where nasopharynx is continuous w/ oropharynx - **marked by <mark style="background: #FFF3A3A6;">fold from palatopharyngeal sphincter, which is an inferior part of the superior pharyngeal constrictor muscle</mark>**
+- nasopharynx V2 innervation for sensory

-oropharynx extends down to epiglottis
+oropharynx extends down to epiglottis ; CN 9 via pharyngeal plexus sensory
 - roof = soft palate + pharyngeal isthmus
 - floor = posterior 1/3 of tongue + valleculae, pharyngeal tongue etc.
 - valleculae - pair of mucosal pouches - **bt base of tongue + epiglottis**